Tor Fuglset: Club career

 Fuglset started his career in his hometown-club Molde FK.
 In 1968, Molde played in the third tier in Norway, and 17-year-old Fuglset played regularly on Molde's team.
 Molde met Fredrikstad FK, the club where Tor Fuglset's brother Jan Fuglset where playing, in the quarter-final of 1968 Norwegian Football Cup.
 The younger brother Tor scored Molde's first goal, while the elder brother Jan provided the final goal in a match Fredrikstad won 4–3.

 Fuglset had a short spell in Odda IL, before moving to Fredrikstad FK in 1969, where he scored six goals in his first nine league-games.
 He scored one goal in the 1969 Cup Final, which Fredrikstad lost against Strømsgodset IF.
 He played for Fredrikstad for two seasons, and scored eight goals in twenty-seven matches before he moved on to FK Lyn.

 The midfielder made his debut for Lyn on 26 April 1971, and scored two goals when Lyn won 7–1 against SK Frigg.
 In the two seasons Fuglset played for Lyn, he played twenty-six league-matches and scored nine goals, and two matches against Sporting in the 1971–72 European Cup Winners' Cup.

 Fuglset moved on to the Dutch club FC Den Haag in 1973, where he experienced big success.
 In fact, big European clubs was ready to sign Fuglset, but he had to retire due to a heart defect.

 In 1975, after his retirement, Fuglset helped 17-year-old Roger Albertsen to get a professional contract with his old club FC Den Haag.

-He made a comeback for Molde FK in 1979 and helped them earn promotion to the First Division.
+After being medically cleared by doctors, Fuglset announced his comeback for Molde FK in 1979.
+He trained with the club, and appeared in a couple of friendlies, but never played any league or cup matches.